digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/tutorial/pages.md

 ### Event Handlers

-Just like other Event Handlers on ToolJet, you can add event handlers too pages too.
+Just like other Event Handlers on JumpStart, you can add event handlers too pages too.

 Currently, there is **On page load** event available.
 You can use all the available actions for this event along with the new actions added specifically for the pages:
 - **[switch page](/docs/actions/switch-page)**